yash-dk/TorToolkit-Telegram/readme.md

 ## Working Demo Group:- [Group Link](https://t.me/TorToolKit)

 ## As This is a first release of this project the installation is a bit lengthy but takes less than 10 mins.
-## In subsequent releases i will try to make one click install
+#### ~~In subsequent releases i will try to make one click install~~
 ## For Heroku users New repo will come soon (This repo will not work on heroku)

 ## Installing
+### Docker (Simplest)
+You should install docker first :- [How to Install Docker](https://docs.docker.com/engine/install/)

+Clone the repo and edit ExecVarsSample.py while editing `Change the API_HASH, API_ID, BOT_TOKEN, ALD_USR and BASE_URL_OF_BOT` and `Uncomment the below DB_URI and comment out the above DB_URI`.

+After that execute these commands in root of the repo where tortoolkit folder is located.

+    apt install docker-compose
+    docker-compose up

+If you edit a file like ExecVarsSample.py just run below commands

+    docker-compose build web tortk
+    docker-compose up

 ### [Demo video for direct clone and run](https://youtu.be/HYjG4-VfxXs)
 ### Direct Clone and Run
 Run the following commands.
 (Following commands can be used to setup the vps from scratch)